 This soup is flavorful, smooth, delicious, and super simple to make.
 Bonus: It is a great source of protein, fiber and countless vitamins and minerals, too!
 Here is my recipe:

-1.First, heat the oil in a medium-sized pot over medium-high heat.
+1.First, heat the oil and water in a medium-sized pot over medium-high heat.

 2. Meanwhile, roughly chop the onion into big chunks.

 3. Next, add the onion to the hot oil and stir until the edges of the onion become lightly browned, about two minutes.